cozy-labs/cozy-desktop/README.md

 ### Run tests

-Tests require that you have the Cozy dev VM up (it means a data-system and a proxy up and running) and that the file application is accessible on the 9121 port.
+Tests require that you have the Cozy dev VM up (it means a data-system and a proxy up and running) and that the files application is accessible on the 9121 port.
+It's also expected that a user is registered.

 ```
 # Make sure to have dev dependencies installed